Zyst/zyst.io/_posts/2015-10-27-why-Im-switching-to-c#.markdown

 So you are coming from Java, and want to learn C#.
 You prepare yourself for a transition you have grown accustomed to when adopting a new language, you clench your teeth and open a book.

 Then you read the first few chapters, and you keep reading.
-Eventually you realize that the transition pain is not quite comming.
+Eventually you realize that the transition pain is not quite coming.
 C# and Java are basically the same language.

 Here are some examples: